-Prior to starting work the area should be checked for dangerous objects such as large stones, wood, wire, glass etc. - hazardous objects should be removed from the area prior to operation with the machine.
-The location of unmovable or natural hazards should be noted, or if necessary 'marked', to indicate to the operator that the area should either be avoided or additional caution adopted whilst working around the hazard.
+Prior to starting work the area should be checked for dangerous objects such as large stones, wood, wire, glass etc.; hazardous objects should be removed from the area prior to work.
+Locations of unmovable or natural hazards should be noted, or if necessary 'marked', to indicate to the operator that the area should either be avoided, or additional caution adopted whilst working around the hazard.